kohlerjp/visualizer/README.md

 Visualizer
 ==========
+Currently only works in **Google Chrome**.
 See the demo at [https://kohlerjp.github.io/visualizer](https://kohlerjp.github.io/visualizer)

-Program using dancer.js to create visualizer.
+JavaScript Program that uses the dancer.js library to create a visualizer.
-The css balls will change height and color based on 'kicks' in the audio.
+The CSS balls will change height and color based on 'kicks' in the audio.